SuratPyari18/Intelligent-Inquiry-Solution/README.md

 ## System Requirements

-###Functional Requirements:
+### Functional Requirements

-Clear information about Admission policy
+1. Clear information about Admission policy
-Detailed information about university colleges Detailed information about colleges’ programs and majors Clarification of permitted secondary school branches and minimum CPAs Duration of study and parallel study policy for each major Graduation plans and placement tests information
+2. Detailed information about university colleges
+3. Detailed information about colleges’ programs and majors
+4. Clarification of permitted secondary school branches and minimum CPAs
+5. Duration of study and parallel study policy for each major
+6. Graduation plans and placement tests information
-First installment costs and credit hour prices for each major
+7. First installment costs and credit hour prices for each major

-###Non-Functional Requirements:
+### Non-Functional Requirements

-Handling multiple user inputs without long wait times Delayed responses to simulate human interaction Appropriate and tuned data set for accurate responses Data training focused on Admission and Registration deanship content Prevention of abusive language
+1. Handling multiple user inputs without long wait times
+2. Delayed responses to simulate human interaction
+3. Appropriate and tuned data set for accurate responses
+4. Data training focused on Admission and Registration deanship content
+5. Prevention of abusive language
-Ability to extend the project to include all colleges
+6. Ability to extend the project to include all colleges

-## Technology Stack
+##

-(to be filled)

-## Models and Interfaces
+## Models and interfaces

-(to be filled)
+1. Natural Language Processing (NLP) Model:
+   - Selection of NLP framework (e.g., Haystack)
+   - Use of pre-trained language models (e.g., Lamini)
+   - Fine-tuning approach for model training
+   - Handling multilingual support, initially focusing on English and Hindi

+2. User Interfaces:
+   - Website Integration

+3. Voice Interface (Optional):
+   - Potential consideration for future phases to enhance accessibility

+4. Data Integration:
+   - Integration with university databases for accurate information retrieval

+5. User Authentication (Optional):
+   - Potential implementation for personalized responses and secure data handling

+6. Multilingual Support:
+   - Designed to support multiple languages for broader user accessibility

 ## System Demonstration